Welcome to Xplisset Voice of America (Start Here)

 Path One: I need the map.

 Read one Blackout Brief Daily.
-Then read one longer historical memory essay.
+Then read one longer historical essay.
 That gives you the daily instrument and the deeper frame.

 Path Two: I want the machinery.